-All content on this site is in various states of progress or abandonment
+All content on this site is in various states of abandonment

 Royal Historical Society Centenary Fellow (2019-20) based at the Institute for Historical Research and the Centre for Medieval and Early Modern Studies at the University of Kent.